 Easy, automatic configuration: With a dynamic IP address, the DHCP server automatically assigns the device the next available IP address.
 You don’t need to do a thing.

 Lower fees: Typically, you save money by using a dynamic IP address.

 Unlimited IP addressing: Dynamic addresses allow you to reuse IP addresses.
 Within a network, your devices are automatically configured with a fresh dynamic IP address as needed.
 So, for example, if you bring home a new computer you don’t have to manually delete the old one or assign it a number; the network or router takes care of it.
 That prevents confusing conflicts when two computers try to use the same IP address.

 Potentially better security: With a dynamic IP address it's harder for a potential attacker to target your networked equipment.
-You can also add to your security by obscuring your network address with a VPN.
+You can also add to your security by obscuring your network address with a VPN for PC.

 Better physical security: It's much harder for a snoop to find out exactly where you're located.
 A VPN can help with this as well.

 Dynamic IP addresses are not ideal for all situations.
 They don't work well for internet-facing services such as the web or email.

 Unlikely to work well for hosted services: If you plan to host a website, email server, or so on, using a dynamic IP address may be troublesome.
 DNS doesn't work well with dynamic IP addresses since the address is always changing.
 There are Dynamic DNS services that take care of this problem; however, they add expense and complexity.
 This can be a serious downside.